Dima2407/indoor/NavigatorLib/README.md

 __Usage__: To use the library you have to add the `indoor-sdk/NavigatorLib/include` directory to your incluude path.
 Then include _Navigator.h_ and create an instance of the class _TrilatBeaconNavigator_.
-See the file `example/main.cpp` for more info.
+See `example1`,  `example2` for more info.
-See `exampleCalibrate/main.cpp` for info on calibration.
+See `exampleCalibrate` for info on calibration.

 __Note__: